DuAtHome/du-just-doing-du/docs/_posts/welcome-to-my-blog.md

 ---
 Hello there!

 Welcome to my blog.
-Here, I will talk about Technology, History, Science, and occasionally current events.
+Here, I will talk about technology, history, science, and occasionally current events.

+## About Me

+My name is Du Cheng, I am a software developer that